Safe handling of hazardous substances in the workplace:

 Contact us

-Hazardous substances pose a major risk to workers' health.
+Substances that are hazardous pose a high risk to workers' health.
 It is therefore very important that employers take the right measures to minimise exposure to these substances to create a safe working environment.

 At Wijngaarden VeiligGoed, we are ready to help employers choose the right PPE and provide tailored advice.
 So feel free to contact us and find out what we can do for you.